klanderfri/WikipediaReferenceCleaner/README.md

 ## v0.2
 1. Updated license file with name and year.
 2. Added few console messages to make the process more descriptive.

+## v0.3
+Made improvements on the message handling.
+1. Moved the messages to an event-based Messenger class that can be subscribed.
+2. Added colour to error- and result-messages.
+3. Changed the code to handle errors by sending a message and returning false, instead of relying on exceptions.
+4. Moved over-arcing processing code to separate class (*ReferenceProcessor*) so only GUI-code remains in the *Program* class.